corkami/collisions/README.md

 MD5 and SHA1 work with blocks of 64 bytes.

-If 2 contents A & B have the same hash, then appending the same contents C to both will keep the same hash.
+If two contents A & B have the same hash, then appending the same contents C to both will keep the same hash.
 ``` text
 hash(A) = hash(B) -> hash(A + C) = hash(B + C)
 ```